RanFeng/modular-music-visualizer/README.md

 - **Everything configurable.**

 <hr>
-Officially works on Linux with all features, most features working on macOS and Windows
+Officially works on Linux with all features, most work on macOS and some on Windows
 <hr>

 ## Showcase